rs-pro/rails_admin_state/README.md

 # RailsAdminState

-Allows easily sending state_machine events to a model from Rails Admin, including support for custom state field name and multiple state machines per model.
+Allows easily sending state_machine events to a model from Rails Admin, including support for ActiveRecord \ Mongoid and custom state field name and multiple state machines per model.

 ## Screenshot